ZonglinL/ZonglinL.github.io/index.md

 ## Research Interests

-My motivation and inspiration come from **what humans can/will do**, and therefore my current research interests are:
+My motivation and inspiration come from **what humans can/will do**.
+My current research interests are:
 * Computer vision
-* Multi-modality and cross-modality
+* Multi-modal and cross-modal learning
-* collaborative systems in computer vision
+* Collaborative systems in computer vision
 * Deep Learning

 Currently, I am exploring where and how to take advantage of multi-agent and multi-modality systems and possible methods to integrate these two systems.
 I am interested in how languages, images (videos), point clouds can form complementary and how to apply the knowledge from Large Language Models and Vision-Language Models in vision tasks to achieve better and more robust performance.